-Both of the previous mechanisms—directly backed and redeemable, and directly backed—place heavy trust assumptions on the company operating the currency.
+Both of the previous mechanisms—directly backed and redeemable, and directly backed—place heavy trust assumptions on the company operating the currency (recall figure 3).
 Could a currency be managed autonomously by a DApp?
 The key idea of this mechanism is to offer a redeemable token that can be converted into $1 USD worth of ETH at the going USD/ETH exchange rate.
 Therefore, the amount of ETH received will grow or shrink depending on the exchange rate.
 Because a blockchain has no inherent knowledge of exchange rates, this mechanism still requires one trustworthy entity called an oracle to write the exchange rate into the blockchain (or consensus can be taken across a set of oracles).

-In this scenario, Alice is no longer assumed to be trustworthy.
+Working Example: Alice is no longer assumed to be trustworthy.
 She sets up a DApp that can hold ETH and issue tokens.
 The DApp determines how much ETH is equivalent to $1.50 USD using the current exchange rate, provided to the DApp by a trusted third-party oracle, and Alice deposits this amount of ETH into the DApp.
 The DApp issues to Alice two places in a line—each place is a transferrable token.
 At some future time, the holder of the first place in line can redeem up to $1 USD worth of the deposited ETH at the going exchange rate, and the holder of the second place in line gets any remaining ETH.
 Alice will transfer the first place in line (as a stable coin called AliceCoin) to Bob for $1 USD and will hold or sell the second place in line.
 When Bob redeems the AliceCoin, it will be worth $1 USD in ETH when the entire deposit of ETH is worth more than $1 USD.
 If the exchange rate drops enough, the entire deposit will be worth less than $1 USD—Bob will get all of the deposit, and the holder of the second place in line will get nothing.

 Bids for an AliceCoin in excess of $1 USD will be fulfilled as long as there are individuals like Alice willing to lock up a deposit of ETH that is 1.5 times the face value of what they receive (this is called over-collateralization).
 An AliceCoin offered for less than $1 USD can be purchased and redeemed for a profit, assuming the DApp holds enough ETH.
 Otherwise, an AliceCoin will sell between $0 and $1 USD according to the value of the ETH held by the DApp.